-As many companies do, I started without any real messaging platform, relying on the various offerings from Facebook (Page Engagement, Group Engagement, and Messenger) and good ‘ol email.
-That setup served me well and for a lot of folks, these are often the only communication channels needed to run a successful business.
+Like many companies, I started without any real messaging platform, relying on the various offerings from Facebook (Page Engagement, Group Engagement, and Messenger) and good ‘ol email.
+That setup served me well, and for a lot of folks, these are often the only communication channels needed to run a successful business.

-I wanted to do more for customers and that is why I switched to LiveChat for my new messaging platform.
+I wanted to do more for customers, so I switched to LiveChat for my new messaging platform.

 Tidio Was My Next Move

 I rolled out Tidio chat.
 While I could look back and find out exactly when that was, let’s just say that it suited my needs for quite some time.
 Adding chat had a huge impact (positive), allowing me to interact more with customers and answer their pre-sales questions in real time.

 While there are a ton of nice features that come with Tidio, what I liked most was its ease of use, the ability to set up pre-configured “quick responses”, and the overall aesthetics of the application (Chat Widget, Back-end Dashboard, etc.).